KRISACHAN/ying-web/README.md

 And see the detail at [README.md](./apps/diary/README.md)

-### @ying-web/fe-docs 📚

-My documentation site - a place to share my knowledge and experiences with the Front-end developer field! 📚

-Check it out at [https://fe.krissarea.com](https://fe.krissarea.com)! ✨

-And see the detail at [README.md](./apps/fe-docs/README.md)

 ### [wip] @ying-web/home 🏠

 My main website (maybe just an entry of my projects) at [https://www.krissarea.com](https://www.krissarea.com).